US says preparing new Russia sanctions over Navalny poisoning

 Jailed opposition leader Navalny, President Vladimir Putin's most prominent opponent, was arrested in January upon returning to Russia after recovering from a poisoning he says was orchestrated by Moscow.

-Diplomatic relations between Moscow and Washington had all but broken down since President Joe Biden took office in January.
+Diplomatic relations between Moscow and Washington have soured since President Joe Biden took office in January.

-The United States in March imposed sanctions on the director of Russia's FSB security agency after finding it carried out the poisoning of Navalny.
+Biden's national security advisor Jake Sullivan noted Sunday that the US has already sanctioned Russia for "the poisoning of Alexei Navalny."

-"We are preparing another package of sanctions to apply in this case, as well.
-We've shown along the way we're not going to pull our punches," Sullivan added.
+But he said "We are preparing another package of sanctions to apply in this case ...
+We've shown along the way we're not going to pull our punches."

 Moscow pushed back against the possibility of new sanctions and warned of a Russian response.

+Speaking Sunday upon his arrival back in New York, Antonov said he had just learned of the sanctions threat.

+"I think that it is not possible to stabilize relations, improve mutual relations between two countries, through sanctions," he said, calling instead for a restoration of dialogue.

-Talk of the new sanctions comes days after Biden and Putin met in Geneva for their first summit, where the leaders sought to cool tensions in the combustible US-Russian relationship.
+Biden and Putin sought in Geneva to cool tensions in the combustible US-Russian relationship.

-After Biden likened Putin to a "killer," Russia in March took the rare step of recalling its ambassador Anatoly Antonov.
-The US envoy, John Sullivan, likewise returned to Washington.

 A day after the summit, the Kremlin was guarded about future dialogue with Washington.